-Are you ready for the secret formula?
-The key to finding the best paddle board size is choosing one that can carry your weight efficiently, provide you with enough stability and suits the style of paddle boarding you plan on doing.
+The key to finding the best paddle board size is choosing one that carries your weight efficiently, provides you with enough stability, and suits the style of paddle boarding you plan on doing.
 Got it?
 Probably not.
 We’re going to go over each of these topics right now, so you can feel confident with the paddle board you decide to buy.

 There are four paddle board dimensions that you must know to find the right size:

-What size paddle board you need for your weight
+What size paddle board do you need for your weight?

-The most important thing to consider when choosing the right size paddle board is how much you weigh.
-Your weight will determine the volume your paddle board needs to be.
+The most important thing to consider when choosing the right size paddle board is how much you weigh, especially if you’re a beginner.
+Your weight and skill level will determine the volume your paddle board needs to be.

-If you have a paddle board that is not the right volume for your weight, it will ride too slow in the water, feel super unstable and have way too much drag.
-To avoid this, we’re going to do some simple math to determine which paddle board volume range bracket you fall in.
+If you have a paddle board that is not the right volume for your weight, it will ride too slow in the water, feel super unstable, and have way too much drag in the water.

 Beginner Paddle Boards

 Let’s start with beginner paddle boards.
-If you are new to paddle boarding and consider yourself a beginner, you want to make sure the SUP you get is durable and as easy to ride as possible, aka a beginner paddle board.
-Keep in mind, if you plan to go paddle boarding with your dog, kids, friend or significant other, please make sure to consider their weight into the simple equations below.
+If you are new to paddle boarding and consider yourself a beginner, you want to make sure the SUP you get is durable and as easy to ride as possible, aka: a beginner paddle board.
+Keep in mind, if you plan to go paddle boarding with your dog, kids, friend or significant other, please make sure to consider their weight as well.

 Ideal beginner paddle board volumes:

 - Ideal beginner hard paddle board volume range: 170-190L